EL-BID/idbsocialdata/README.md

 net  install idbsocialdata, from("https://raw.githubusercontent.com/EL-BID/idbsocialdata/main") replace
 ```

+# Data

+With this function you can download any indicator from the SCLdata collections.
+You can browse this [dictionary](https://github.com/EL-BID/idbsocialdataR/blob/main/data/scldata_dict.csv) to see what is available.

 ### Parameters
 - countries(string): Countries and Regions acronyms (ISOALPHA-3 for countries).
 - indicators(string): Indicators List list of indicator codes (All series).
 - categories(string):